-Quantitative analysis will need to be performed on the tolerance of the accelerometer.
+Quantitative analysis is required on the tolerance of the accelerometer.
 The accelerometer will read acceleration values corresponding the level of tilt of the barbell.
-These acceleration values will need to be converted into degrees of tilt using calculations, and a maximum tilt angle/acceleration value will be determined.
-A tradeoff may need to be made between desired maximum tilt angle and acceleration values depending on how closely a relationship can be calculated between degree of tilt and m/s^2 of acceleration.
+These acceleration values will need to be converted into degrees of tilt using Eq.
+1 And Eq.
+2, in order.